Timing is everything

 Our support team loves to deliver quick, accurate answers.
 To help us do this, please:

-If you submit more than one issue per ticket, it’s easy for something to get lost.
+If you submit more than one issue per email, it’s easy for something to get lost.
 For every new question or issue, open a new ticket with a distinct subject line and we’ll be able to track it to completion.
-Opening five tickets is better than opening one ticket with five issues.
+Sending five emails (and therefore opening five tickets) is better than sending one email with five issues.

 2. Write clear subject lines

 Whether you send an email to email@example.com or you use the helpdesk, a good headline helps.
 Write a succinct and clear subject line that briefly describes the issue or question.